ches-001/huggingface-model-LoRA-finetuning-for-text-summarisation/readme.md

 4. Run the "finetuning_xxx.ipynb" notebooks to finetune  the LLMs

-5. Run the "benchmark.ipynb" notebook to compare the finetuned flan-T5-small model to the alpaca and vicuna models
+5. Run the "lora_xxx_comparison.ipynb" notebooks to compare the LoRA finetuned LLMs to their base forms model to the alpaca and vicuna models